xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 bibliographic management, manuscript preparation, and research and editorial workflows.[^ln-caleb]

-Although programmers are lazy, they are lazy in the right way.
 Doing things badly or in a haphazard fashion accumulates technological, intellectual, and eventually an ethical debt owed to ourselves and to our peers.
 Code comments (or the lack of them) are a common site of egregious laziness: it is easy to skip documenting your code or to document insufficiently.
 Since it just works,